Adventure Island FAQ

 Understanding Slickrock’s trip schedule

-You cannot start or end on just any day because the boat to our island only goes two days a week.
-Be sure you understand when the package you want begins and ends so that you don’t buy air tickets on the wrong days to make it work.
-We offer two week-long packages and each have a first-half and second-half you can choose separately.
+You cannot start or end on just any day because the boat to our island only goes one day a week.
+Please double-check the package you want begins and ends on the dates you plan to visit, so as to not buy air tickets by mistake.

 Back to Belize Travel FAQ main page.